kajohny/Cinema-Booking-System/README.md

 # Cinema-Booking-System
-I have 12 classes including main class(many of them won't be describeв because they are not so important).
+I have 12 classes including main class(many of them won't be described because they are not so important).

 As an exteranl source I used DBMS(PostgreSQL).